 'In the sea of Salesforce APIs, there's a key archipelago of commonly used APIs that we focus on in this module.
 They are REST API, SOAP API, Bulk API, and Streaming API.
 Together they make up the Salesforce data APIs.' as they say.

 You can integrate Salesforce with the apps you're already using.
 From marketing, productivity to collaboration, and beyond.
 Connect it to the tools you need to run your business, such as Google Cloud, Slack, Quickbooks, Mailchimp, LinkedIn, DocuSign, Jira, Hello Sign, Code Science, Active Campaign, Dropbox.

-Last but not least, Iterable empowers growth marketers to build world-class user engagement campaigns across all channels, throughout the full lifecycle.
+Last on the list of Klaviyo alternatives, but not least - Iterable empowers growth marketers to build world-class user engagement campaigns across all channels, throughout the full lifecycle.
 Marketers are segmenting users, automating touchpoints, and building workflows at scale without engineering support.

 Pros of Choosing Iterable

-The main benefits of this software are multiple segments, triggered campaigns, and personalized messages.
+The main reasons why Iterable is on the list of the best Klaviyo alternatives are multiple segments, triggered campaigns, and personalized messages.
 You will be able to run your campaigns smoothly and to create triggered campaigns or targeted blasts that can increase user engagement.
 Besides, you can run campaigns on single or multiple segments with the same tool kit.
 The software sends emails, push notifications, and SMS messages to your clients as reminders of your company.
 Their platform will definitely work without any hassle regardless of what type of communication you’re using.

 You can prepare your personalized messages and send them at your preferred time.
 And even if you don’t have prior coding knowledge, you can create a complex workflow quickly.
 This means that in case you or your sales team aren’t proficient in the field of programming, you can use it to create a process and leave your devs with the peace and quiet they so rarely receive.